oborys/Quick-call-page-for-Webex-Devices/README.md

 By default there you can find an SIP address that allows you to test the app.

+For make visible in Webex Device Screen we need to add icon and link to external app (that we deploy in next steps)

 ## Instalation

 **Deploy internal**